nms-scribe/nms-scribe.github.io/readme.md

 1) Run `_tools/publish.rs` (requires rust-script).
 The script will prompt you for which post you wish to publish, and run through a checklist of things to make sure you caught everything.
 2) Make sure the website builds.
 3) Push the changes to github.

+Modified files will be placed in the _posts and _assets folders as necessary, and the originals will be given a `.published` extension.